geoidegeoidal/autoatlas-pro/README.md

 ## 🚀 What is AutoAtlas Pro?

-AutoAtlas Pro automates the generation of professional cartographic reports combining **thematic maps**, **statistical charts**, and **summary tables**.
+AutoAtlas Pro automates the generation of professional cartographic reports.
 Generate hundreds of territorial reports in minutes, not days.

 Perfect for:
 - 📊 Census and demographic analysis